 ponder the course of her life.
 Dr. Wang won the prestigious Barbara Bush Award for volunteerism and was launched to a life long course of exploration, services, and creativity.
 In times of difficulties, she always remembers her roots first grounded at Wellesley upon the foundation of all the great women who came before.

 Dr. Wang is a Wellesley College alumna, graduating Sigma Xi.
 After Wellesley, Dr. Wang attended Tulane University School of Medicine under the Hawthorn Scholarship - the largest scholarship available.
 Dr. Wang matched into her number one residency rank in Physical Medicine & Rehabilitation at Loma Linda University to train under Murray Brandstater, MBBS PhD, a legend in the field of PM&R.

 One of Dr. Wang’s areas of academic interest is in the emerging field of Fascia (Connective tissue).
 She travels the world to conduct research, give presentations, and attend various conferences to stay updated on contemporary medical research and techniques.
 She has published research in numerous medical journals (See Publications on website).
 Dr. Wang serves on the Research Committee with the Performing Arts Medicine Association and is a reviewer for medical journals including Medical Problems in Performing Artists and Journal of Dance Medicine & Science, Journal of Bodywork and Movement Therapies, BMJ Open.
 Dr. Wang was a chair and founding member of the Music & Medicine Committee with the American Medical Women’s Association.
 Dr. Wang served as the conservatory physician for A.B.
 Miller High School Dance Conservatory.
 Dr. Wang is also a member and volunteers with the Claremont Sunrise Rotary.

-On her downtime, Dr. Wang loves to read, write, dance, meditate, practice yoga, and spend time with her family.
+On her downtime, Dr. Wang loves to read, write, dance, meditate, practice yoga, ride horses and spend time with her family.